-DOT road construction northwest region update
+DOT Road Construction Northwest Region update

 Description: Removing a portion of the existing pavement and placing new asphalt pavement; replacing culverts that have reached the ends of their service lives; upgrading guardrail; installing rumble strips; and replacing pavement markings.

-Traffic impacts: WIS 121, which closed to through traffic in April, reopened to traffic today.
-For the remainder of the project, motorists will encounter daytime single-lane closures controlled by flagging.
+Traffic impacts: WIS 121 is open to traffic, but motorists will encounter daytime single-lane closures controlled by flagging.

 Polk County